-We have initiated the study at four clinical sites at the University of Alabama at Birmingham, Oklahoma University Medical Center, Washington University in St. Louis and the Medical College of Wisconsin.
-In February 2016, we announced the completion of enrollment of the first cohort of patients in the OVATION Study.
-The OVATION Study will continue into 2016 at higher doses of GEN-1 with the goal to identify a safe, tolerable and therapeutically active dose of GEN-1 by recruiting and maximizing an immune response.

-On May 2, 2016 and July 25, 2016, we announced data from the first and second cohorts of patients in the OVATION Study, respectively.
-The OVATION Study is designed to enroll three to six patients per dose cohort and will continue into 2016 at higher doses of GEN-1 with the goal to identify a safe, tolerable and therapeutically active dose of GEN-1 by recruiting and maximizing an immune response.
-The first two cohorts each enrolled three patients.
-Enrollment in the third cohort is ongoing, and Celsion expects to complete the OVATION Study this year.
-Future studies of GEN-1 will include a Phase I/II study combining GEN-1 with Avastin® and Doxil®.
+We have initiated the OVATION Study at four clinical sites at the University of Alabama at Birmingham, Oklahoma University Medical Center, Washington University in St. Louis and the Medical College of Wisconsin.
+During 2016 and 2017, we announced data from the first four cohorts of patients in the OVATION Study, respectively.
+The first four cohorts each enrolled three patients.
+Enrollment of three additional patients in the fourth cohort is ongoing, and Celsion expects to complete the OVATION Study in the first half of 2017.
+Future studies of GEN-1 may include a Phase I/II study combining GEN-1 with Avastin® and Doxil®.
 The results of the OVATION Study to date are as follows: